 Many people love to use ATMs because of the relative anonymity throughout the purchasing process.
 You don’t have to wait for long identity verification processes to finish.
 Just enter your money and get your coins instantly.

-Bitcoin ATMs are run by companies that usually charge a specific fee for their service, so make sure you’re aware of the fees before making the transaction.
-You can find a map of Bitcoin ATMs worldwide here:
+Bitcoin ATMs are run by companies that usually charge a specific fee for their services, so make sure you’re aware of the fees before making the transaction.

 Some people will prefer to buy bitcoins from an individual and not an exchange.
 In this case, there are a few things to watch out for: